redkite-labs/redkitecms-docs/book/add-custom-theme.rst

     </div>
     [...]

-This function requires a string as argument which is the name of the slot.
+This function requires the name of the slot passed as a string as argument.

-The id assigned to the slot is not mandatory, so you could name it however you wish, but it is best practice to name the slot's id and the slot name in the same way.
+The id assigned to the slot is not mandatory, so you could call it as you wish, but it is best practice to name the slot's id and the slot name in the same way.

-Another best practice to follow is to use the **renderSlot** function inside a **div** tag, so avoid something like this:
+Another best practice to follow is to use the **renderSlot** function inside a **div** tag, so should avoid something like this:

 .. code-block:: html+jinja